Updated: Feb 19, 2022

-Location.
+4. Location.
 Is your venue out in the boonies?
 If so, great!
 Everyone loves a good road trip.
 HOWEVER!
-Make sure you don’t select a time when people have to fight rush hour to get to your event.
-Is there going to be construction or road closures on major highways leading to your event?
-Are the roads to your event easy to access and is there data roaming service out in your boony area?
-You’d be surprised how many people turn around in frustration and go back home because they can’t find your venue because there aren’t satellite services to help them reach their destination.
+Make sure you don’t select a time when people have to fight rush hour to get to your wedding.
+Is there going to be construction or road closures on major highways leading to your wedding?
+Are the roads to your event easy to access and is there data roaming service out in your boonies?
+You’d be surprised how many people turn around in frustration and go back home because they can’t find your venue due to the fact there aren’t satellite services to help them reach their destination.

 Are you serving alcohol?
 If so, is your venue reachable by Lyft, Uber or Taxi services in case someone has too much to drink?
 If not, you’re going to need a few designated drivers or put someone in charge of making sure everyone arrives home safely.

 Another thing to keep in mind is hotel accommodations if some of your guests plan to stay overnight.
 Make sure there are a few hotels nearby and book some room blocks just in case you need them.
 You can go to my blog HERE to read more about that.
 Again, especially for those that have imbibed a little too much.
 Get them to a nearby hotel safely!